usdAG/cstc/README.md

 *The Cyber Security Transformation Chef* (*CSTC*) is a *Burp Suite* extension.
 It is build for security experts to extend *Burp Suite* for chaining simple operations on each incoming or outgoing *HTTP* message.
-It can also be used to quickly apply custom formatting for each message.
+It can also be used to quickly apply custom formatting on each message.

 ![CSTC-Workflow](media/CSTC_Workflow.gif)